wmww/Skylight/readme.md

 # output: 14.9 0.0558215
 ```

+## Pointers and Such
+Pointers are always hard.
+I think I have a decent system.

+### Shared Pointers
+The default pointer in Skylight is a shared pointer, which uses reference counting for memory management.
+To make one, simply use the %ptr% keyword before the thing you want a pointer to.
+The space for that thing will be heap allocated, it will be copied there and a shared pointer will be returned.
+%%%
+{
+	# allocate an int pointer to 9
+	var a = ptr 9

+	# copy pointer
+	var b = a

+	# manually dereference
+	var c = *a

+	a = 12

+	echo b is $b, c is $c

+	# output: b is 12, c is 9
+}
+# a and b both go out of scope, so the memory is freed
+%%%

+### References
+References are a way of efficiently passing stack stack and heap values around.
+The trade off is the memory referred to by references can never be freed while they exist.
+%%%

+var x = &5

+func take_ref(a: &int) {
+	echo $a

+	# a new int is actually allocated, and will be freed at the end of the scope
+	# the 3 int is not freed yet
+	a = 7

+	# this would cause a compile error, because references can not escape the current scope
+	# x = a
+}

+# a 3 is allocated and will be freed once the function returns
+take_ref(3)

+%%%

 ## Functions
 In Skylight, type syntax in functions is optional.
 This is because all functions are lazily compiled.
 They only get compiled if/when they are called and only for whatever types are calling them.
 They are implemented similarly to templates and generics in other languages.